project-oak/oak/README.md

 By default, an input channel and an output channel are implicitly created by the Oak VM and connected to the input and output of the client performing the gRPC request that initiated the computation.
+These are available at index 0.

 ## Storage